SwayaanTechnologies/Langchain/README.md

 * We extract the content from the first document and select the first 500 characters to display as an example.

-* Here, assuming `summarizer` is an instantiated summarization model (like the one initialized previously), we use it to summarize the loaded documents.
+* Here, assuming `summarizer` is an instantiated summarization model (like the one initialized previously), we use it to summarizer the loaded documents.

-Finally, we print the content and summary for demonstration purposes.

 ---